-A long drive across flat, featureless, arid landscape of west Gujarat brought me to Dwarka.
+A long, tiring drive across flat, featureless and arid landscape of west Gujarat brought me to Dwarka.
 The last stage of drive from Rajkot was material less, offering nothing to capture my attention.
 My interest pecked up as we passed salt panes and our guide announced that we are in ‘Dev-bhoomi’.
 As you cross a rivulet, the road rises, and the town is suddenly in front of you.
 The bus halted and I popped my head out of the window to take a shot of the temple.
 Sheer excitement!

 I am not a very religious guy, I had gone there to find stories, to release the bond of love between Meerabai and Lord Krishna, to live stories that are eternal and to find a city, historians call India’s Atlantis.
 The remote seaside is one of India’s holiest places, where Krishna lived for over 100 years and where Meerabai met her eternal love when she mysteriously vanished in front of thousands who had thronged to offer prayers to Krishna with her.
 Dwarka’s soul lies in these stories and the bond of spiritual love, this place has seen between a devotee and her deity.
-Dwarka, is otherwise, a flat, barren land, washed by both sun and sea, and very tranquil, unlike other holy cities of India.
-The colours are few here – limited to beige sand, blue sky and silver sea.
-The frenetic pace of Indian towns especially the holy towns is missing here.
+Otherwise, a flat, barren land, Dwarka washed by both sun and sea, with limited colours and very tranquil, unlike other holy cities of India.
 Minutes in this place and you find yourself in warm embrace of the sun, sea and spirituality.

 “Meerabai’s love was different; she never expected to be loved.
 She wished a bond, a holy bond between Aatma (soul – mortal) and Parmatma (God – Immortal).
 There were no boundaries in that love, she forgot herself to remember the divine.”
 Harish our guide told me and the other foreign tourists who were with us.